esteemayo/burger/README.md

 # Burger Ordering Application

-A modern burger ordering application built using Docker, Next-Auth, Next.js, PostgreSQL, Prisma, React Query, SASS, Zustand and more.
+A modern burger ordering application built using Docker, Next-Auth, Next.js, PostgreSQL, Prisma, React Query, SASS, Zustand, and all the page routes and more.

 ## Table of Contents